 Musculoskeletal disease is a major burden on society and healthcare worldwide.
-The symptoms of musculoskeletal disease, including joint/back pain, stiffness, and fatigue are leading causes of reduced quality of life and a significant cause of lost work productivity and early retirement.
+The symptoms of musculoskeletal disease, including joint pain and stiffness, and fatigue are leading causes of reduced quality of life and a significant cause of lost work productivity and early retirement.

-We bring together world-renowned clinical academics with broad expertise across a range of areas, who carry out experimental medicine projects in the areas of immunotherapy and skeletal research.
+We bring together world-renowned clinical academics with broad expertise across a range of areas, who carry out experimental medicine projects in the field of immunotherapy.

 Our research combines state-of-the-art technology with extensively characterised patient cohorts (including the UK primary Sjogren’s syndrome registry and the North East Early Arthritis Cohort).
 These partnerships deliver a comprehensive research portfolio, spanning from basic laboratory science through to first-in-man experimental medicine clinical trials.